zephyrproject-rtos/zephyr/doc/getting_started/installation_win.rst

 Configure Python's folder location in the environmental variable :envvar:`PATH` and the installation path for MinGW.

+.. note:: The format of the path for `PYTHON_PATH` must to be in the linux format.
+Default installation is in :file:`C:\\python27`, which would be written as :file:`/c/python27/`.

 .. code-block:: console

+   export PYTHON_PATH=/c/python27
    export PATH=$PATH:${PYTHON_PATH}
-   export MINGW_DIR=C:/MinGW
+   export MINGW_DIR=/c/MinGW

-.. note:: The format of the path for this variable (PYTHON_PATH) must to be in the linux format.
-For example, :file:`C:\python27` would be written as :file:`/c/python27/`.

 GNU Regex C library
 ===================